 We have used a centralized topology as a basis for frequency synthesis.
-One precise high-frequency and low-jitter digital oscillator has been used [??], while other working frequencies have been derived from it by the division of its signal.
-This central oscillator has a software defined GPS disciplined control loop for frequency stabilization.[?]
-We have used methods of frequency monitoring compensation in order to meet modern
+One precise high-frequency and low-jitter digital oscillator has been used [10], while other working frequencies have been derived from it by the division of its signal.
+This central oscillator has a software defined GPS disciplined control loop for frequency stabilization.)
+We have used methods of frequency monitoring compensation in order to meet modern requirements on radioastronomy equipment which needs precise frequency and phase stability over a wide scale for effective radioastronomy imaging.

-[?]
-SDGPSDO design has been developed in parallel to this diploma thesis as a related project, but it is not explicitly required by the diploma thesis.
+&lt;sup>1) SDGPSDO design has been developed in parallel to this diploma thesis as a related project, but it is not explicitly required by the diploma thesis.